-This is a concept that my wise old uncle drilled into my head over and over again when I worked with him during college.
+This is a concept that my uncle drilled into my head over and over again when I worked with him during college.
 I didn't fully grasp the concept at the time--it wasn't until I had a business of my own that I finally "got it".

 My units look the way they do mainly because I am an bizarrely productive person who also happens to think long term.
 I look at every repair as an opportunity to upgrade the property (or the unit) in order to add more value for the tenant--which ultimately adds more value to my bottom line.
 Why?

 Because better units = happier tenants = more applicants = lower turnover = more rent = higher profits.
 I am not an altruist--I am an objectivist in the purest Ayn Randian sense of the word.
 And I am more than happy to do upgrades that are both good for me AND good for the tenant--because in the end, we both win.